Medication Search: Rapamune

 Your doctor will do blood tests regularly to monitor the number of specific types of blood cells in your blood.
 Other medications may be prescribed to reduce the risk of developing severe, life-threatening infections.

-Kidney disease: Sirolimus may cause or worsen kidney problems.
+Kidney function: Sirolimus may cause or worsen kidney problems.
 If you have reduced kidney function or kidney disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

-Liver disease: Sirolimus is removed from the body by the liver and may cause liver problems.
+Liver function: Sirolimus is removed from the body by the liver and may cause liver problems.
 Liver disease or reduced liver function may cause a build-up of sirolimus in the body and cause side effects.
 You may need to take a lower dose.

 If you have liver disease or decreased liver function, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.